The HIS System Design Goals

 • 4.
 It must use combinations of equipment, microphones and speakers relatively noise free when inserted into the system.

 • 5.
 The combinations of products have to be affordable.
-The target cost of an entry-level sound system should be no less than $45.00 to $55.00 per seat installed from the main speaker system to the mixer and wiring to the stage.
+The target cost of an entry-level sound system should be about $35.00 to $45.00 per seat installed.

 • 7.
 Easy to operate with the least amount of instruction.

 • 8.
-Have enough gain so that a person can stand in a comfortable position with a fixed microphone on a stand.
+Have enough gain so that a person can stand in a comfortable position.
 This generally required a micing distance of 18 inches.
-(This is only for a single open mic for speaking.
-Adding more open mics will lower the working distance according.

 The HIS System also require certain acoustical consideration.
-People have been trying many sound system designs to avoid dealing with the acoustics of a space.
-The records shows failures than successes.
+People have been trying many sound system designed to avoid dealing with the acoustics of a space.
+The records show more failures than successes.
 Until recently, many people thought that an audio system could sidestep the laws of physics.
-This is not the case.
+This is no longer the case.
 Here are the acoustical conditions that limits the performance of a sound system.

 • 1.
 The room has to be free of echo's.